lzmunch/lzmunch.github.io/README.md

 ## Workflow
 * `npm run start` to start local server
 * Make changes to feature branch for local development, commit, push, etc.
+* Update `lastUpdateTime` in `src/assets/pages/index.js` to show when webpage was last updated.
-* Deploy to gh-pages branch with `npm run deploy`
+* Deploy to gh-pages branch with `npm run deploy` and check for bugs.
+If you need to roll back, switch to master branch and deploy to gh-pages from there.
-* Switch to master and then pull in feature branch with `git pull origin feature`
+* Wwitch to master and then pull in feature branch with `git pull origin feature`